ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The JavaScript Trick That Turned My Website Into a Real-Time Collaboration Space - <a href="https://javascript.plainenglish.io/the-javascript-trick-that-turned-my-website-into-a-real-time-collaboration-space-8a9b58ad6ca8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Game Timing: How Independent Intervals Can Cause Missed Collisions - <a href="https://javascript.plainenglish.io/javascript-game-timing-how-independent-intervals-can-cause-missed-collisions-eb4804e4150f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahad Ahad`**
+✍️ **posted by `Michael Jude Larocca`**

-<blockquote>How a single WebSocket connection made my static site feel like Google Docs
+<blockquote>This article covers crossed-path collision detection, a common issue caused by independent timing intervals in grid-based games, and how I…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-JavaScript Advanced Series :10 Parts (Blog Series) - <a href="https://medium.com/@huanzidage/javascript-advanced-series-10-parts-blog-series-87dc61b0cb8b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3 Angular Tricks That Made My App 10x Faster Overnight - <a href="https://medium.com/@saneekadam1326/3-angular-tricks-that-made-my-app-10x-faster-overnight-7b822fdb6280?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**
+✍️ **posted by `Coding master`**

-<blockquote>JavaScript Advanced Series
+<blockquote>The page that used to block the main thread for 2,400 ms became responsive in 240 ms after three surgical changes.
 Continue reading on Medium »</blockquote>

 <h3>3.
-JavaScript Advanced Series (Part 10): Testing Strategies - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-10-testing-strategies-06c4f41228d3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building the Future with Innovative Mobile Application Development - <a href="https://medium.com/@versasiai/building-the-future-with-innovative-mobile-application-development-4d8a0c2cb7bc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**
+✍️ **posted by `versasia infosoft`**

-<blockquote>JavaScript Advanced Series : Testing Strategies
+<blockquote>In today’s fast-paced digital world, mobile applications have become the backbone of business success.
+Whether you’re a startup or an…
 Continue reading on Medium »</blockquote>

 <h3>4.
-JavaScript Symbols: The Practical Primitives You’re Underutilizing - <a href="https://javascript.plainenglish.io/javascript-symbols-the-practical-primitives-youre-underutilizing-23ac7f120c0a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Python Helped Me Automate My Entire Morning Routine - <a href="https://javascript.plainenglish.io/how-python-helped-me-automate-my-entire-morning-routine-86d730028cf6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Abdullah Azhar`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>Since JavaScript has been around for almost thirty years, programmers have relied largely on well-known primitives like strings, numbers…
+<blockquote>From coffee brewing to daily news and to-do lists — all before I even got out of bed.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-JavaScript Interview Question (Part 5): Why JavaScript Looks Multithreaded (But Isn’t) - <a href="https://javascript.plainenglish.io/javascript-interview-question-part-5-why-javascript-looks-multithreaded-but-isnt-39a9fa48323d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Shortcut That Made My Landing Page Adapt to User Behavior - <a href="https://javascript.plainenglish.io/the-javascript-shortcut-that-made-my-landing-page-adapt-to-user-behavior-6f4492ae35eb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `A. Gupta`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>JavaScript is widely known as a single-threaded language.
-It runs code using a single call stack, which means it can only execute one…
+<blockquote>A few months ago, I noticed something strange on my website analytics — visitors were staying for barely 10 seconds.
+They’d scroll halfway…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Mastering ES6+ Features: Destructuring, Spread, and Template Literals - <a href="https://javascript.plainenglish.io/mastering-es6-features-destructuring-spread-and-template-literals-ac923f8f4b2e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Hack That Made My Blog React to User Emotions - <a href="https://blog.stackademic.com/the-javascript-hack-that-made-my-blog-react-to-user-emotions-38e37c9f9166?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Abdullah Azhar`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>JavaScript has gone through multiple evolutions, but ES6 (ECMAScript 2015) and beyond marked a massive shift in how we write code.
-Before…
+<blockquote>How I built a web experience that senses moods and changes itself based on how readers feel
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>7.
-How I Used Python to Build a Smart Habit Tracker That Keeps Me Accountable - <a href="https://medium.com/codrift/how-i-used-python-to-build-a-smart-habit-tracker-that-keeps-me-accountable-a3f55e97965b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Truths Nobody Warns You About (Until It’s Too Late) - <a href="https://blog.stackademic.com/7-javascript-truths-nobody-warns-you-about-until-its-too-late-826c6d34b2c1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codrift `**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>Turning My Daily Routines Into Automated Progress
+<blockquote>I wish someone had told me this before I wrote my first console.log("Hello World").
+ Because JavaScript is not just a language.
+ It’s a…
-Continue reading on Codrift »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>8.
-The JavaScript Shortcut That Made My Website Feel Like a Mobile App - <a href="https://medium.com/codrift/the-javascript-shortcut-that-made-my-website-feel-like-a-mobile-app-73e2f2ab0ce8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**

-<blockquote>How I transformed a plain website into an app-like experience using just a few lines of JavaScript
-Continue reading on Codrift »</blockquote>

-<h3>9.
-JavaScript Basics for Beginners: Your Ultimate Guide to Core Concepts - <a href="https://medium.com/coinmonks/javascript-basics-for-beginners-your-ultimate-guide-to-core-concepts-00923c78e2be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tabish anwar`**

-<blockquote>Master the fundamentals of variables, functions, loops, and the DOM to start your web development journey.
-Continue reading on Coinmonks »</blockquote>

-<h3>10.
-How I Built a Real-Time Comment System With Just JavaScript - <a href="https://medium.com/codrift/how-i-built-a-real-time-comment-system-with-just-javascript-46b658f965f8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Used JavaScript to Build an Interactive Product Customizer - <a href="https://blog.stackademic.com/how-i-used-javascript-to-build-an-interactive-product-customizer-bcdec0be10a9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>A journey of turning static blog pages into living, interactive conversations
+<blockquote>The story of how I turned a boring product page into a dynamic playground where users can actually design their own experience.
-Continue reading on Codrift »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>